 Weather

-Desert Coastal Strip & Galapagos: Rains, which have actually been high despite the hot and sunny weather, die off in May, both on the coast and Galapagos Islands.
+Desert Coastal Strip & Galápagos: Rains, which have actually been high despite the hot and sunny weather, die off in May, both on the coast and the Galápagos Islands.
 This has some contrasting effects.
-On the coast, muggy, cloudy weather starts to sneak in towards the end of the month, making the coast cooler and less pleasant for beach activities.
-On the Galapagos, the rains are stopping too in May, but the islands are green because of all the water they have received, and despite cooler air temperatures waters remain warm and calm.
+On the coast, muggy, cloudy weather starts to sneak in toward the end of the month, making the coast cooler and less pleasant for beach activities.
+On the Galápagos, the rains are stopping too in May, but the islands are green because of all the water they have received, and despite cooler air temperatures, the waters remain warm and calm.

 Crowds & Costs

-This is widely considered the best month (alongside April) for visiting the Galapagos.
-However, it is far from the best month to visit the Highlands (where it's getting drier but is still not the most appealing time to visit) or the coast (where it's getting cloudy and cool).
-This is actually a great month for looking for deals and discounts in all regions except in the Amazon where, despite the wet weather, crowds keep coming because of the wildlife watching opportunities.
+This is widely considered the best month (alongside April) for visiting the Galápagos.
+However, it's far from the best month to visit the Highlands (where it's getting drier but is still not the most appealing time to visit) or the coast (where it's getting cloudy and cool).
+This is actually a great month for finding deals and discounts across all regions, except on Amazon, where, despite the wet weather, crowds keep coming for wildlife-watching opportunities.

 Chat with a local specialist who can help organize your trip.